Whatever your reasons for buying a property this is probably the first time that you have bought a property in Cape Verde, or even abroad.

 Currency dealers have increasingly sophisticated products.
 You can agree rates for the future.
 You can get them advising you when to buy when the rate hits a certain level.
 You can even agree a fixed rate for longer periods of time if you make regular payments abroad (for example for a mortgage or moving your pension money).

-We work with Currencies Direct who can give you a good exchange rate for your purchase and whom we have known for years.
+We work with various currency dealers who can give you a good exchange rate for your purchase and whom we have known for years.
 We will normally receive a commission for introducing them to you.
 This does not cost you anything more as they are simply paying us part of what they make.
 This commission is costed into our overall charges for providing our services.

 Put simply Fractional Ownership is where several people buy a property together.
 This can be members of a family, friends, work colleagues or even complete strangers.